tclausing/delegate-to-thread/README.md

 # delegate-to-thread
-Demonstration of wait/notify to make certain methods delegate their execution to designated threads
+Uses AspectJ to make certain methods delegate their execution to dedicated threads per defined lifecycles.

-## Define delegate threads lifecycle
+## Define lifecycle

+Dedicated threads will be stood up for this duration, such as while handling an HTTP request.

 ```java
 delegateThreadLifecycle.start();